calvincheng919/calvincheng919.github.io/jsconcepts/functions.md

 Introduced in ES6, arrow functions are the most fun out of the three methods of creating functions.
 It has the exact same shape as a function expression, different only in its shorthand elegance.
 Writing arrow functions always gives me the feeling I'm some cool hacker, writing code no one understands.
 Kind of the same feeling you get writing ternery operators or Regex, or using logical operators as default conditions.

-Without getting too mired in the details, arrow functions differ in one major way to both function expressions and declarations.
+Without getting too mired in the details, arrow functions differ in one other major way to both function expressions and declarations.
 It's in its relationship to the 'this' object.
-Wow, say that five times.
-Whereas non-arrow functions are bound to the object within which they were created (sometimes it's the window object), arrow functions seek out the closest parent object and bind to it.
-Because of this behavior, functions passed as variables (callbacks) will behave differently depending on how they were created (arrow or non-arrow).
+Using non-arrow functions, your 'this' references detach from the intended object if 'this' is invoked within a callback that is once removed from direct ownership of the function.
+Arrow functions, however, will seek out the closest object in direct parent lineage to attach 'this' to.
+Please go here for a more detailed treatment and code samples.

+That's it for functions.
+Now get coding!